splinesoft/SSDataSources/README.md

 Simple data sources for your `UITableView` and `UICollectionView` because proper developers don't repeat themselves. :)

-No doubt you've done the `tableView:cellForRowAtIndexPath:` and `tableView:numberOfRowsInSection:` (and `collectionView:cellForItemAtIndexPath:` and `collectionView:numberOfItemsInSection:`) dance many times before.
-You may also have updated your data and neglected to update the table or collection view.
+No doubt you've done the `tableView:cellForRowAtIndexPath:` and `tableView:numberOfRowsInSection:` and `collectionView:cellForItemAtIndexPath:` and `collectionView:numberOfItemsInSection:` dances many times before.
+You may also have updated your data and forgotten to update the table or collection view.
 Whoops -- crash!
 Is there a better way?

 `SSDataSources` is a collection of objects that conform to `UITableViewDataSource` and `UICollectionViewDataSource`.
 This is my own implementation of ideas featured in [objc.io's wonderful first issue](http://www.objc.io/issue-1/table-views.html).